Search Engine Tricks for Finding Translations on the Internet

 4. Search for your term on a page in your target language

-In Google, click on Language Tools and select your target language.
+In Google, click on Language Tools (DE: Sprachtools, FR: Outils linguistiques, IT: Strumenti per le lingue) and select your target language.
 Now search for your source language term.
 Remember to enclose phrases in quotation marks.

 This search yields similar results to those of technique no. 1.